Ruk33/vrJASS2/README.md

 java -jar vrjc.jar file1.j file2.j ...
 ```

-For the moment, it will only translate or throw errors in the std.
+For the moment, it will only translate or throw errors in the console (stdout).

 Keep in mind that this is a very unstable version and many features are not
 implemented yet.